USDAForestService/fs-open-forest-platform/server/readme.md

 ## Environment variables

-There are a number of environment variables that are required to be set in order to run tests and to run the server in general.
+There are two environment variables that are required to be set in order to run tests and to run the server in general.
 Please set up these environment variables either in your shell or on the command line.

 In general setting an environment variable in your shell is similar to:

-`set ENV_VAR=something`
+`export ENV_VAR=something`

 and on the command line as part of a command: